 GLS Claims Procedure: A Variable Geometry Process

-- In Italy, the process is relatively integrated and digitized, with clear options to be selected at the time of shipment using the declared value on GLS.
+- In Italy, the process is relatively integrated and digitized, with clear options to subscribe to when shipping using the declared value on GLS.

 - In France, taking out Ad Valorem insurance is a manual process.
-It must be negotiated upstream in your professional contract, and each shipment of value often requires a specific declaration.
-There's no "one-click" option in the back-office, and you're stuck with a declared value model.
+It must be negotiated in advance in your professional contract, and each valuable shipment must often be subject to a specific declaration.
+There is no "one-click" option in the back office, and it remains a declared value model.

-- In Belgium and the Netherlands, the procedure generally follows the German model, with a more accessible Ad Valorem option but Limits that are often lower than in Italy.
+- In Belgium and the Netherlands, the procedure generally follows the German model, with a more accessible Ad Valorem option but Limits that are Limits lower than in Italy.

-In all cases, you'll need to provide a complete file: proof of deposit, purchase invoice proving value, photos of packaging and damage.
+In all cases, you must provide a complete file: proof of deposit, purchase invoice proving the value, photos of the packaging and damage.

 The same claim with GLS may cost: